vasilakisfil/SimpleAMS/README.md

 However, **it has been built for POROs, does not rely in any dependency and does not relate to Rails in any case** other than some nostalgia for the (advanced at that time) pre-0.10 ActiveModel Serialiers.

+You can find the core ideas, the reasoning behind the architecture, use cases and examples [here](https://vasilakisfil.social/blog/2020/01/20/modern-ruby-serializers/).

 ### Simple case